With Jesus in our Hearts, we have:

 At St Bernadette’s we strive to promote the love of reading within our children.

 To be a fluent reader is not only a necessary life skill, but one of life’s greatest pleasures.
 Books are a gateway for children and adults to explore new worlds, learn about the past, spark imaginations and develop critical thinking skills.
-Children should learn that reading is also a way to relax therefore an important mental health tool.
+Children should learn that reading is also a way to relax and therefore an important mental health tool.

 To ensure our children read a rich variety of books and have an opportunity to learn about different writers and genres, we have launched Author of the Month.